Skip to content

 • relieve any joints that are tight

 Regular moderate exercise will help with your child’s fitness and energy levels.
 Activities like swimming and horse riding can be adapted to suit your child and are a fun way to exercise.
-As fatigue is also common in SMA, your child should not be pushed too hard; their specialist physio will be able to advise.
+As fatigue is also common in SMA, your child should not be pushed too hard.
+Their specialist physio will be able to advise.

-Children with SMA who are able to sit and are as young as 14 months can often manage to steer a ‘Wizzybug’ or ‘Bugzi’.
-Using one of these ‘first wheelchairs’, with their fun practical design, means they can explore and join in with other children and members of the family.
-Later, depending on their motor development, they may need to use a lightweight manual wheelchair or a small, powered wheelchair which will make a big difference to joining in at nursery or school and when going out.
-These are all important and positive ways to encourage your child’s independence.
-Your child’s physio and OT will be able to advise you what will work best for your family.
+Children with SMA who are able to sit and are as young as 14 months can often manage to use a ‘Wizzybug’.
+Driving one of these ‘first wheelchairs’, with their fun practical design, means they can explore and join in with other children and members of the family.
+Later, depending on their motor development, they may need to use a lightweight manual wheelchair or a small, powered wheelchair.
+Self-propelling a light-weight wheelchair is useful on flat surfaces for short distances.
+It promotes independence and provides arm and aerobic exercise.

-As your child gets older, your team will keep an eye on what impact their SMA and muscle weakness is having on how straight they can sit.
-Even with drug treatment, SMA can weaken the muscles which support the spine, and, without this support, the spine can be pulled by gravity and curve.
-When the spine starts to curve sideways into a ‘C’ or ‘S’ shape it is called a scoliosis.
-When the spine bends forwards it is called, a ‘kyphosis’.
-Your child will be monitored and if there are signs that this is happening, they may be provided with a spinal brace.
+As your child gets older, your team will monitor the impact their SMA and muscle weakness is having on their posture when they sit or stand.
+Even with drug treatment, SMA can weaken the muscles which support the spine.
+Without this support, the spine can be pulled by gravity and curve:

-It is widely agreed that spinal bracing may delay progress, but not prevent scoliosis developing.
-Your child’s team will monitor your child carefully, based on their individual needs and situation.
-If your specialist physio assesses that your child needs an individually fitted spinal brace (or jacket), they will refer your child to the orthotics department where this will be custom-made.
-Your physio will explain when, and how often, your child should wear their brace.
+If your physio assesses that your child needs an individually fitted spinal brace or jacket, they will make a referral to the orthotics department where this will be custom-made.
+Your physio and orthotist will explain when, and how often, your child should wear their brace.

 Why breathing (respiratory) difficulties are common for children and adults with SMA Type 2

-When we breathe in (inspiration), certain muscles act as bellows to expand our lungs and enable oxygen to be pulled in.
-The diaphragm – which is attached to the base of the breastbone (sternum), the lower parts of the rib cage, and the spine – contracts.
+• The diaphragm – which is attached to the base of the breastbone (sternum), the lower parts of the rib cage, and the spine – contracts.
 This increases the length and diameter of the chest cavity and expands the lungs.
-The muscles between the ribs (intercostal muscles) help move the rib cage to also assist in breathing.
-SMA causes these intercostal muscles to be weakened, which can result in a ‘bell shaped’ chest and poor inspiration.
-This results in reduced lung volume.
-SMA doesn’t impact so much on the diaphragm itself.

 If children do have problems, it is often due to having a weak cough and only being able to take in smaller breaths.
 Every child is affected differently, but the main problems caused by weak breathing muscles are that:

 • The lungs cannot get rid of enough of the waste gas produced by breathing – which includes carbon dioxide.
 This is known as ‘hypoventilation’.
+Some of the symptoms for this are:

 • It may make it difficult to take in enough oxygen while asleep.